agama-project/agama-project.github.io/docs/user/urls.md

 The typical protocols are enough for most use cases.
 However, more specific URLs can be handy in many situations.
 For instance, instead of serving your profile through HTTP, you could just put it on a USB stick and tell Agama about it with `usb:///profile.json`.
-Agama would search in all your USB devices for the profile to use.
+Agama would search on all your USB devices for the profile to use.
 Cool, right?

 Let's have a look to the different kind of URLs that Agama offers.